 International Confederation of Private Employment Agencies, March 2013: "The Agency Work Industry Around the World" 2013 Report

 McMaster University, PEPSO and The United Way, February 23, 2013: Its more than poverty: employment precarity and household well being (120 pages, PDF)

 Conference Board of Canada, 2013: Managing the Total Workforce: Bringing Contingent Labor Inside the Strategic Workforce Planning Tent (36 pages, PDF)

 Fudge, J. (2012).
 Precarious Migrant Status and Precarious Employment: The Paradox of International Rights for Migrant Workers.
 Comparative Labor Law & Policy Journal.
 34, 95-131.

 Metcalf Foundation, September 2012: “Made in Canada: How the Law Constructs Migrant Workers’ Insecurity,” by Fay Farady (120 pages, PDF)

 IRPP Study, October 23, 2012: "The Impact of Precarious Legal Status on Immigrants’ Economic Outcomes," by Luin Goldring and Patricia Landolt

 Law Commission of Ontario, April 3, 2013: Vulnerable Workers and Precarious Work: Final Report, December 2012 (HTML)

-Law Commission of Ontario, April 3, 2013: Vulnerable Workers and Precarious Work (175 pages, PDF)
+Law Commission of Ontario, December 2012: Vulnerable Workers and Precarious Work: Final Report (175 pages, PDF)

 Kalleberg, A. L. (2009).
 Precarious work, insecure workers: Employment relations in transition.
 American Sociological Review, 74(1), 1-22.